benmvp/slides/2017/chainreact/react-native-esnext.md

 - My name is Ben Ilegbodu
 - Here to talk about React Native + ES.next
 - ES.next = ES2015 and beyond
+- How we can make the most of ES.next in React Native apps

 /////